1. Cleveland Browns – Geno Smith, QB, West Virginia

 The offensive line struggles in STL is well documented.
 Clearly, tackle is a position of need but talent up front trumps positional value.
 Warmack may be the best guard to come out in a long while.
 His blend of physical play with athleticism is rare and too good to pass on at this point.

 13. Miami Dolphins – Keenan Allen, WR, Cal

 Brian Hartline has been spectacular this season but they are still in need of a true No. 1 receiver.
 The combination of Allen, Hartline, and Davone Bess could be solid for promising signal caller, Ryan Tannehill.

-10. New Orleans Saints – Sam Montgomery, DE, LSU
+14. New Orleans Saints – Jackson Jeffcoat, DE, Texas

 0% chance that Will Smith will be back next season and Cam Jordan isn’t a dynamic pass rusher.
-The Saints desperately need a quality pass rusher and Montgomery fits the bill.
+The Saints desperately need a quality pass rusher and Jeffcoat fits the bill.
 With NFL bloodlines and loads of talent he could give the Saints an immediate threat off the edge.

-17. Dallas Cowboys – Corey Lemonier, DE/OLB, Auburn
+16. Dallas Cowboys – Sam Montgomery, DE/OLB, LSU

 Montgomery doesn’t have the upside of Barkevious Mingo but he has been more disruptive as a pass rusher over his career.
 He has the size/speed combination to make an intriguing replacement for Anthony Spencer should he leave the Big D.